 If you get lost, we have a full Search and Rescue activity area, where you can learn how to find people in the woods, and work on one of the newest merit badges that made its debut at WashJam 2012: the Search and Rescue merit badge.

 A favorite among all Scouts, shooting sports teaches safety and responsibility.
-Teaching Scouts to use the bow and age appropriate firearms has been an integral part of Scouting from the beginning of the movement.
+Teaching Scouts to use the bow and arrow has been an integral part of Scouting from the beginning of the movement.

 Mountain Man Rendezvous Encampment

 Go back to the mid 1800’s at our Rendezvous Camp.
 This program area will give a glimpse into how life was in the not so distant past.
-Throwing a tomahawk, shooting an arrow, learning how to make string from cat tails, see how a black powder rifle works and see vintage mountain man artifacts at this program area.
+Throwing a tomahawk, shooting an arrow, learning how to make string from cat tails, see vintage mountain man artifacts at this program area.

 OA Indian Village